 These are good examples of situations where a child could be put at risk of harm, but it’s important to keep in mind that these conditions do not in and of themselves constitute unfit parenting, nor do you need to have one of these problems to be considered unfit.
 Again, the legal definition covers a wide range of scenarios in which a child may be harmed by an incapable parent.

 Unfit parenting must be proven if such a claim is to affect the outcome of a custody case.
 It is not enough to simply say your child’s parent is unfit.
 If you are trying to make such a claim, work with an attorney to establish it as a fact in court.
 Likewise, if the other parent is claiming you are unfit, consider working with an attorney to dispel any false claims and protect your rights.
 Any claims must be supported by substantial evidence, such as medical and treatment records.

 Claims of unfit parenting seem to surface often in custody cases, but they aren’t always founded.
 Whenever a claim of unfit parenting arises in a custody case, you should seek legal counsel.
 If such a claim was proven, the allegedly unfit parent could lose all rights to custody.
-When facing such dire consequences, make sure you have an experienced New Jersey child custody and family law attorney by your side for guidance.
+When facing such dire consequences, make sure you have an experienced child custody and family law attorney by your side for guidance.